wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "To whom much is given, much is expected.
-I do believe this.
-It's embedded in me."
+💬 Quote of the Day: "The purpose of art is washing the dust of daily life off our souls."
 <!-- end quote -->